 Both are greedy, self-serving, and irreverent.

-Both experienced abuse.
+Both experienced abuse and are still bitter about it.
 Rocket the Raccoon was experimented on in a lab and Rygel was tortured during his time as a prisoner of the Peacekeepers.

 Rocket the Raccoon was created in a lab while Rygel was a Dominar of a vast empire before he was overthrown by his cousin who handed him over to the Peacekeepers.